astrolabsoftware/spark3D/docs/01_installation.md

 ```

 from the project root.
 The build configuration includes support for
-Scala 2.10.6 and 2.11.X.
+Scala 2.11.
 In addition you can build the doc using SBT:

 ```bash
 toto:~$ sbt ++${SCALA_VERSION} doc